-Dwarf spheroidal galaxies are similar to dwarf elliptical galaxies only that they are approximately spheroidal in shape, generally of a lower luminosity and recognised only as satellite galaxies in the Local Group.
+Dwarf spheroidal galaxies are similar to dwarf elliptical galaxies except they are spheroidal in shape, generally of a lower luminosity and recognised only as Local Group satellite galaxies.
 They are also believed to contain large amounts of dark matter.

-NGC 147 was discovered by John Herschel on September 8, 1829.
-It was Walter Baade in 1944 who first resolved the galaxy into individual stars and proved it was indeed a member of the Local group.
-To do this he used the largest telescope in the World at the time, the 100-inch (2.5 m) telescope at Mount Wilson near Los Angeles.
+John Herschel discovered NGC 147 on September 8, 1829.
+It was Walter Baade, in 1944, who first resolved the galaxy into individual stars and proved it was a member of the Local Group.
+At the time he was using the largest telescope in the World, the 100-inch (2.5 m) Hooker telescope, at Mount Wilson near Los Angeles.

-The galaxy shines at magnitude +9.3 and therefore within the range of small/medium size scopes.
-The bright star Schedar (α Cas - mag. +2.2) in the "W" of Cassiopeia can be used to locate it.
-Imagine a line extending 8 degrees south of the star and it takes you almost to exactly the area of sky where neighbouring galaxy NGC 185 is positioned.
-The star omicron Cas (ο Cas - mag. +4.5) is a degree east of NGC 185 with NGC 147 a further degree west of NGC 185 and therefore 2 degrees west of ο Cas.
+NGC 147 shines at magnitude +9.3 and is within the range of small and medium size amateur scopes.
+To locate the galaxy, bright star Schedar (α Cas - mag. +2.2) in the "W" asterism of Cassiopeia is a good starting point.
+Imagine a line extending 8 degrees south from this star and you will arrive at NGC 185.
+Omicron Cas (ο Cas - mag. +4.5) is a degree east of NGC 185 with NGC 147 a degree west of NGC 185.

 NGC 147 has quite a large apparent size of 13 x 8 arc minutes.
-It can be spotted in a 100mm (4-inch) scope on good nights but generally larger scopes are required.
-Through a 250mm (10-inch) reflector it appears as a faint, large, elongated smudge of light with a gradual brightening towards the centre.
-However, this is not an easy object to observe due to its low surface brightness.
-For comparison, NGC 185 is brighter, closer and more compact than NGC 147 and therefore much simpler to detect.
+It can be spotted in 100mm (4-inch) scopes on good nights, but generally larger instruments are required.
+Through a 250mm (10-inch) reflector, it appears large and elongated but faint.
+The galaxy does brighten gradually towards the centre.
+However, it does suffer from a low surface brightness.
+For comparison, NGC 185 is brighter, closer, compact and easier to observe.

-NGC 147 is 300,000 light-years distant from M31, which is about twice the distance between the Large Magellanic Cloud and our Milky Way galaxy.
-It's best seen from the Northern Hemisphere latitudes during the months of October, November and December.
-The apparent diameter is 9,500 light-years.
+NGC 147 lies 300,000 light-years from M31, which is roughly twice the distance between the Large Magellanic Cloud and our Milky Way galaxy.

 NGC 147 Data Table